-The Global Family Office Report, jointly published by Campden Wealth Research and UBS, pointed out that the investment strategy for asset management in Asia is different than the rest of the world.
+The Global Family Office Report, jointly published by Campden Research and UBS, pointed out that the investment strategy for asset management in Asia is different than the rest of the world.

 However, it was a different story in the Far East.
 Family offices manage smaller pools of cash averaging around US$431 million compared to the global average of US$806 million.
 But Asia’s mega have their managers follow a much more conservative path – a strategy which could actually hurt returns in the future.

-According to Dominic Samuelson, the chief executive at Campden Wealth which provides services for family offices, a trend globally for the past few years was to risk more to get more returns.
-However, he added that it has been completely the opposite in Asia.
+According to Dominic Samuelson, chief executive at Campden Wealth, a global trend for the past few years was to risk more to get greater returns.
+He said that it’s completely the opposite in Asia though.